 Contractor rates are calculated directly from the figures quoted.
 We do not derive average hourly rates from daily rates quoted or vice versa.

 The homepage provides tabular summary statistics and by default lists permanent IT jobs ordered by Rank.
 The aggregates cover the 6 or 3 month period to the day shown in the page footer.
 The statistics are updated daily.

 You can enter comma-separated IT skill and/or job role search terms.
 You can also filter by selecting a category and a location such as South East or London.
 Columns can be sorted ascending and descending by clicking the column headings.

-Each row in the summary table links to detailed statistics and historical trends dating back to 2004.
+Each row in the summary table links to Detailed Analysis and Historical Trends dating back to 2004.

 Average Salary Calculations